 SLAM!
-Arizona charges fees for select classes, school sponsored athletics, field trips, and activities.
-Specific fees will be updated and posted on the SLAM!
-Arizona website each year.
+Arizona may charge fees for select classes, school sponsored athletics, and activities.
 In addition, students may be charged for lost and/or damaged school property, equipment, books, etc. All late charges, fees and/or monies owed to the school or any school sponsored program, must be paid by the last day of the school year.
 Financial obligation notices will be sent as reminders throughout the school year.

 Please remit payment for fines to the Office Manager or return items to the front office.
 Students will not be allowed to accrue additional fines, participate in extracurricular activities including athletics, field trips, or have transcripts/records forwarded until all fines are cleared.